starkbank/ecdsa-node/README.md

 ### Overview

-This is a JS fork of ecdsa-python

-It is compatible with OpenSSL.
-It uses some elegant math as Jacobian Coordinates to speed up the ECDSA on pure JS.
+This is a JS fork of ecdsa-python.
+It is compatible with OpenSSL and uses elegant math such as Jacobian Coordinates to speed up the ECDSA on pure JS.

 ### Installation